 But this minus sign makes a crucial difference, and we should begin our discussion of brass instruments with this.
 We need to understand what a brass player does with their lips, in order to make the instrument sound.
 Figure 1 shows a repeat of an earlier sketch, of the cup mouthpiece of a brass instrument with the player’s lips pressed against it.
 Figure 2 is another reminder, of the mouthpiece of a reed instrument like the clarinet, discussed extensively in earlier sections.

 For the clarinet, we were never in any doubt about the fact that, because the reed faces into the player’s mouth, the reed tends to blow shut when the player blows hard.
 What is the corresponding description of the lips of a brass player?
 The mechanical behaviour of lips, made of squashy flesh, seems less clear-cut than the behaviour of a small cantilever made of cane.
 Indeed, the scientific literature on brass instruments contains considerable discussion on this matter.
-But the consensus is that (for a good first approximation) lips behave rather as indicated in Fig. 1: when they vibrate as the player “buzzes” them, they open into the mouthpiece, away from the player’s mouth, and if the player blows harder, the lips tend to open further rather than closing like a clarinet reed.
+But the consensus is that (for a reasonable first approximation, most reliable at lower frequencies) lips behave rather as indicated in Fig. 1: when they vibrate as the player “buzzes” them, they open into the mouthpiece, away from the player’s mouth, and if the player blows harder, the lips tend to open further rather than closing like a clarinet reed.
 This is where our crucial minus sign comes in.

 Having made this decision, the simplest model for how the lips behave is exactly the same as the clarinet model set out in section 11.3.1, apart from this change of sign.
 Figure 3 shows the result.
 The dashed red curve is the now-familiar nonlinear valve characteristic of a reed mouthpiece, and the blue curve is what we need for a model of brass playing.
 It is exactly the same curve, flipped over.
 I have shown the two curves as completely identical, for didactic purposes, but of course the parameter values relevant to lips (mass, stiffness and so on) will be somewhat different from those of a reed mouthpiece.
 So the functional form of the curve will be the same as for the reed, but the details will a little different.
 The specific lip parameters used here are taken from Table II of Velut et al. [1].